Types of Risk

 One-Breath Recap

-Risk splits two ways: systematic risks (market, interest rate, inflation, currency, reinvestment, captured by PRIME) hit the whole market and cannot be diversified away, mitigated only by hedging or asset allocation; unsystematic risks (credit, financial, legal/regulatory, issuer-specific, plus liquidity, political, and call) are company-specific and diversified away by holding many issuers.
-Beta measures systematic risk.
-Opportunity cost is a foregone gain, not a loss.
-In liquidation, debt always beats equity: secured, unsecured, subordinated, preferred, then common last, and higher priority always means lower risk and lower return.
+Risk splits two ways: systematic risks (market, interest rate, inflation, currency, sector, geopolitical, and reinvestment, five of them captured by PRIME) hit the whole market or large segments of it and cannot be diversified away, mitigated only by hedging or asset allocation; unsystematic risks (credit, financial, legal and regulatory, issuer-specific, plus liquidity, political, and call) are specific to a company, industry, issuer, or country and are generally reduced, though not always fully eliminated, by holding many issuers.
+Beta measures systematic risk, and opportunity cost is a foregone gain, not a loss.
+In liquidation, debt always beats equity: secured, unsecured, subordinated, preferred, then common last, and higher priority improves bankruptcy recovery without alone determining a security's overall risk or return.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Types of Risk unit for the complete lesson.
+Read the full Types of Risk unit.